IoT bike

-Cycling safely in the city: Our IoT-Bike smartphone app can be used to collect data about cities’ bike lane infrastructure – while riding and without additional hardware.
-The app uses the smartphones of participating cyclists as sensors and maps the collected data anonymously on roadmaps.
+Cycling safely in the city: our IoT Bike smartphone app can be used to collect data about the cycle path infrastructure in cities - while riding and without additional hardware.
+The app uses the smartphones of participating cyclists as sensors and displays the collected data anonymously on road maps.

 Cell phone sensors provide facts and figures

-Data from the acceleration, gyroscope and GPS sensors installed in the smartphone are recorded.
-These are then used to generate information about the condition of roads and bike paths.
-In addition to bike lane quality, this includes information on the frequency of use of routes and speeds traveled.
+Data is collected from the acceleration, gyro and GPS sensors installed in the smartphone.
+These are used to generate information about the condition of the roads and cycle paths.
+This also includes information about the frequency of use of routes and speeds traveled.
 The data is transferred anonymously to the cloud and displayed in a dashboard.

 The smartphone is attached to the handlebars with a bike mount.

-The measured forces correspond to the forces acting on the rider.
+The measured forces correspond to the forces acting on the driver.

 No personal data is collected at any time.